 The law prescribes ranges of permissible penalties upon conviction.
 As required by the Federal Safe and Drug-Free Communities and Schools Act of 1994, the pertinent state laws, including sanctions for their violation, are summarized below:

 The illegal use or possession of any controlled substance is strictly prohibited by the university.
 The illegal use of controlled substances is incompatible with the goals of the academic community.
-Students found responsible for possessing, using, manufacturing, possessing with intent to manufacture, selling, dispensing, or distributing any illegal drug or substance controlled under state or federal law will face serious disciplinary action that will likely result in suspension or dismissal from the university for a first offense.
-Students who are also university employees are subject to disciplinary job action.
+Illegally possessing, using, manufacturing, possessing with intent to manufacture, selling, dispensing, or distributing any substance controlled under state or federal law is prohibited.
+Possession of used or unused drug paraphernalia is also prohibited (unless there is a documented medical need).
+Additionally, misusing and abusing medications or prescribed medications (controlled under state or federal law) is prohibited.
+Students can be suspended or dismissed from the university for a first offense.
+Students who are also university employees are also subject to employee discipline.

 Throughout the year, the university provides a wide variety of educational programs designed to increase student, staff, and faculty awareness and knowledge about alcohol and other controlled substances.
 Most of these programs are offered free of charge and are open to members of the university community and surrounding locale.
 The university’s programming efforts have received recognition as some of the most comprehensive in the Commonwealth of Virginia.
 Other information on federal drug trafficking laws and the effects of various drugs on the body is available from the Office of Student Conduct.

 The university provides a variety of resources for those with questions and concerns about the use or misuse of alcoholic beverages and controlled substances.
 Support groups are available to members of the university community.
 These resources are: